 Analogous analysis can be applied to the LR-GFP that requires $[K_L]=0$ for the LR gradient term, giving $[\phi]=(d-\sigma)/2$, $[r_0]=\sigma$, $[u_0]=2\sigma -d$ and $[K_S]=\sigma-2$.
 The LR-GFP is thus stable when $\sigma<2$ and $d>2\sigma$, and the associated critical exponents are

 The critical exponents, in Eqs.~(\ref{eq:exponent_SR-GFP}) and~(\ref{eq:exponent_LR-GFP}), immediately imply a number of threshold values for $d$ and $\sigma$.
 From the RG exponent $y_u$ for interactions, one obtains the upper spatial dimensionality $d_{\rm up}=4$ for the SR-GFP and $d_{\rm up}=2\sigma$ for the LR-GFP, giving $d_{\rm up}= \min(2\sigma, 4)$.
 Also, note that the thermal RG exponent $y_t$ has to be bounded by $y_t \leq d$, which defines the lower spatial dimensionality $d_\ell =\min (\sigma,2)= d_{\rm up}/2$ such that, for $d < d_\ell$, the $O(n)$ spin model cannot exhibit finite-temperature phase transitions.
-Thus, the systems can be classified to be in high-dimensional (HD) regime for $d> d_{\rm up}$, be in low dimensional (LD) regime for $d_\ell < d< d_{\rm up}$, and, be in zero-$T_c$ regime for $d<d_\ell$.
-From the effective RG exponents $y_{K_L}$ and $y_{K_S}$, one has a threshold $\sigma_*=2$ for decaying exponent $\sigma$, so that the systems are called to be long-ranged (LR) for $\sigma<2$ and short-ranged (SR) for $\sigma>2$.
+Thus, the systems can be classified to be in the high-dimensional (HD) regime for $d> d_{\rm up}$, be in the low-dimensional (LD) regime for $d_\ell < d< d_{\rm up}$, and be in zero-$T_c$ regime for $d<d_\ell$.
+From the effective RG exponents $y_{K_L}$ and $y_{K_S}$, one has a threshold $\sigma_*=2$ for the decay exponent $\sigma$, so that the systems are called to be long-ranged (LR) for $\sigma<2$ and short-ranged (SR) for $\sigma>2$.

 More importantly, in the LD regime ($d_\ell < d< d_{\rm up}$) where the Gaussian fixed points become unstable and new stable non-trivial fixed points, called SR-WFP for $\sigma>2$ and LR-WFP for $\sigma<2$, emerge, our $\epsilon$-perturbative results, Eqs.~(\ref{eq:double_expand_eta}) and~(\ref{eq:double_expand_nu}), strongly indicate that the boundary for the stability of the SR-WFP and the LR-WFP remains to be at $\sigma_*=2$.